Content overview (newest to oldest):

 Grants for preserving workplaces

 The measure proposed by the Government is to increase the support of HRK 3.250 for March to HRK 4.000 for April and May.
-In addition, the state will take over the burden of social security contributions for previously stated amount.
+In addition, the state will take over the burden of social security contributions for the previously stated amount.
 Accordingly, the total support would amount to HRK 5.460 per employee, provided that the employer retains his employees.

 The second measure is for closed companies or companies which business is affected